onflow/hybrid-custody-scaffold/README.md

 This transaction sets up an `AllowlistFilter`, enabling access to `ExampleNFT` Collection Capabilities as well as a `Manager` specifying the access pattern so those Capabilities can be returned as castable types.
-This means that any parent of a child account using these will be able to access the `ExampleNFT` resources in those child accounts.
+This means that any parent of a child account using these will only be able to access the `ExampleNFT` resources in those child accounts.

 At the end of this, the `dev` account has `CapabilityFilter.AllowAllFilter` and a `CapabilityFactory.Manager` with a number of `Factory` implementations configured.
 We'll use Capabilities on each when we link the `child` and `parent`